nullsp-ce/Jikaku/README.md

 ![Image showing the front and back of a card](https://github.com/nullsp-ce/Jikaku/blob/main/JikakuCard.png?raw=true)

 The front has a word.
-The back has the word with the reading as furigana, and the meaning below.
+The back has the word with the reading as furigana, and the pitch accent, audio and meaning below.

 > [!IMPORTANT]
 > This deck assumes that you know everything in [Kaishi 1.5k](https://github.com/donkuri/Kaishi/tree/main).
 If you are a beginner, please complete Kaishi first.